Free World (magazine): Beatrice and Michael Straight

 Beatrice and Michael Whitney Straight were the children of heiress Dorothy Payne Whitney, who with her first husband Willard Dickerman Straight, had co-founded The New Republic as financial backers to Herbert Croly and Walter Lippmann in 1914.
 In 1926, with her second husband Leonard Knight Elmhirst, Dorothy (Whitney) Elmhirst founded Dartington Hall, a progressive experimental boarding school in rural England.
 A record in the Beatrice Straight papers at the Dartington archive describes Louis Dolivet as a "political theorist and speaker, publisher and editor of Free World magazine [who] worked with Orson Welles," and "was also a film producer.
 Accused of having been a Communist agent in the interwar period, he was banned by the US State Department from re-entering America in 1949 when he returned to France."

 As described in his New York Times obituary, Michael Straight attended Dartington Hall, then the London School of Economics for a year before going to Trinity College at Cambridge University in 1934, where "he became a member of the circle around John Maynard Keynes, socialized with young radical patricians like himself and joined the Communist Party...mostly in sympathy with its Popular Front objectives of supporting democrat governments against the rising tide of Nazism."
 He was enlisted into the (now infamous) Cambridge Five Soviet spy ring led by Guy Burgess, Kim Philby, Donald Maclean and Anthony Blunt, which successfully penetrated Britain's MI-6 on behalf of the Kremlin during the early Cold War.
 He was recruited by Blunt, who according to The Telegraph, was also briefly his lover.
-Straight then moved to Washington DC in 1937 where, "after spurning Blunt's order that he take a job on Wall Street – he worked as an economist for the Department of State.
+Straight then moved to Washington, D.C., in 1937 where, "after spurning Blunt's order that he take a job on Wall Street – he worked as an economist for the Department of State.
 He continued to pursue both politics and his stratospheric social life, sharing a house with Joseph Alsop, drafting speeches for and dining with the Roosevelts, and writing his analytic memorandums, some of which he passed on to Soviet intelligence."